-Car headlights, years ago it was just a part of car or vehicle to light up the way in dark areas or at night.
+Years ago, headlights were just some part of car or vehicle to light up the way in dark areas or at night.
 Nobody gives much importance to headlights and no one is going to pay more attention to the headlamps.
 As the new era comes and technology develops, headlights also get new definition.
 The world of headlights is a bit of a minefield if you are part of the uninitiated.
 Headlights have become a fashion statement now for the cars, like they are telling us “look at me, admire me”.
 Currently four types of bright eyes are used in a vehicle – halogen bulbs, HID or Xenon, LED, and Laser headlights.

 Halogen lamps are usually fitted in all type of vehicles, mostly in lower segments.
 While HID lights can be found in some premium cars.
 LED headlamps are the charm nowadays, all the luxury cars use full LED headlamps with projector lamps.
 Finally the Laser lights; they are very high intensity lights used by giants like BMW (BMW i8) and Audi (Audi R8 V10).
 LED lights are gaining popularity rapidly since a decade and also it looks premium but affordable.
 In this article we are going to compare all four types of headlights with their pros and cons.
 Let’s start with the halogen headlamps.